 - Investigate flashing lights if it knocks the mirror around in the sunlight.

-- Only has limited access to a mirror.
+- Has limited access to a mirror.

-Never use a mirror as a substitute for human interaction.
-If you have the opportunity to spend time with your parrot, you should do so.
+Never consider a mirror a substitute for human interaction.
+If you can spend time with the parrot, you should do so.
 However, there may be times when the parrot will be alone for short periods.

 Are Parrots Afraid of Mirrors?

-- Startled by the ‘new parrot’ (reflection)
+- Startled by the ‘new parrot’ (reflection).

-- Scared by the movement or reflected light, even if the mirror is distorted
+- Scared by the movement or reflected light, even if the mirror is distorted.

-Mirrors will be a brand new addition to the cage, making your parrot wary.
-Likewise, the reflection will introduce several ‘new’ changes, as it displays a ‘new’ cage, water dishes, toys, and even a new parrot.
+Mirrors will be a new addition to the cage, making your parrot wary.
+Likewise, the reflection will introduce several ‘new’ changes, including a ‘new’ cage, water dishes, toys, and a parrot.

 Do Parrots Like Shiny Things?

 Parrots love shiny objects.
 In the wild, shimmers have an association with clear water.

 Should You Give A Parrot A Mirror?